Presidential Postdoctoral Fellowship 2025–2026: Fully Funded Research Opportunity

 Tips to Strengthen Your Application

-Use your personal statement to discuss your previous efforts and future plans to promote diversity, equity, and inclusion within academia. - Secure Strong Recommendations:
+Use your personal statement to clearly illustrate your prior and future initiatives in fostering inclusive academic spaces. - Secure Strong and Relevant Recommendations:

-Obtain letters from individuals who can speak to your research capabilities and commitment to diversity.
-Ensure that one letter is from your proposed UC faculty mentor. - Review Application Materials Carefully:
+Request letters from individuals who can credibly attest to your research excellence and commitment to diversity. - Polish Your Materials:

 Contact Information